Learn how to roast eggplant whole in the oven. From there you can use it in all sorts of dishes!

 Podcast Episode About Roasting Whole Eggplant

-Listen to me explain briefly about how to cook bacon from frozen, along with some other great tips, by clicking the play button below:Print
+Listen to me explain briefly about how to roast eggplant whole, along with some other great tips, by clicking the play button below:Print

 This recipe creates a soft, spreadable roasted eggplant.
 For sliceable roasted eggplant, reduce the cook time by 10 minutes.